-I was having a conversation with an industry guy yesterday, and we started pondering what’s fueled the massive popularity increase in “sidecountry” skiing (in Telluride, for example).
+I was having a conversation with an industry guy yesterday, and we started pondering what’s fueled the massive popularity increase in “sidecountry” skiing.
 Meaning using ski lifts or other mechanized means for access and part or all of the day’s vertical gain, but pursuing natural snow rather than staying in-bounds at the resort.
 We came up with this list in order of importance.
 Any of you esteemed WildSnowers care to contribute?
 Please comment with your ideas.

 1. Access, as in many world class resorts now allowing easy open boundary access to sidecountry.
 Jackson, Aspen, Whistler, and so on.